kubernetes-sigs/kind/site/content/docs/user/ingress.md

     weight: 3
 ---

+# Ingress

+This guide covers setting up [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) on a kind cluster.

 ## Setting Up An Ingress Controller

 We can leverage KIND's `extraPortMapping` config option when creating a cluster to forward ports from the host to an ingress controller running on a node.

-We can also specify custom node label by using `node-labels` in the kubeadm `InitConfiguration`, to be used by the ingress controller `nodeSelector`.
+We can also setup a custom node label by using `node-labels` in the kubeadm `InitConfiguration`, to be used by the ingress controller `nodeSelector`.

 The following ingress controllers are known to work:

  - [Ingress NGINX](#ingress-nginx)